Acupuncture for Ulcerative Colitis

 Dr. Jim Xing of our clinic has gained rich clinical experience in assitsing patients with ulcerative colitis throughout his thirty years of practice.
 He has a keen interest in the area, reads many ancient, classic and present TCM books, and collects related articles to find as many theories regarding the treatment of this condition as possible.

 He strives to achieve success in helping patients who suffer from the condition through the use of acupuncture for colitis.
 According to TCM, most of the symptoms result from blocked energy along energy pathways of the body, which are unblocked when acupuncture needles are inserted along these invisible pathways during acupuncture for colitis.
-Acupuncture for colitis may also help to regulate the body’s immune system and improve the general constitution.
+Acupuncture in Melbourne for colitis may also help to regulate the body’s immune system and improve the general constitution.
 In addition, Chinese herbal medicine may be able to target the root cause of the disease and improve one’s general wellbeing, further allowing the body to effectively undergo its recovery from ulcerative colitis.

 Dr. Xing’s approach generally consists of two phases: in the active phase, the main task is to eliminate the pathogen and relive symptoms.
 In the convalescence phase, the top priority is to strengthen constitutional weaknesses and repair internal damage.